How do I get there from here?

 I feel that my work has evolved and been improved throughout the process.
 The fresh eyes and insights from the other artists, the guest critiquers and Michael Foley have been very helpful.
 My work went from a good idea to a well realized cohesive body of work.

-The exhibition runs from Wednesday June 26th through July 28th 2019.
-There is an opening on June 26 6-8pm at the Foley Gallery 59 Orchard Street on the Lower East Side.
-Please join us at the end of our journeys and see where we arrived!
+The exhibition runs from Wednesday June 26th through July 27th 2019.
+There opening was June 26 6-8pm at the Foley Gallery 59 Orchard Street on the Lower East Side.
+Thanks to everyone who joined us to celebrate the end of our journeys and see where we arrived!
+Here is an image of my pieces on display.